Climate Jargon

 Climate emergency: See climate crisis

-Climate impact: Effects of something on our climate, like burning fossil fuels
+Climate impact: Effects of something on our climate, like burning coal for heat and power

 Climate lag: Delay between something that causes climate change, and actual climate changes

-Climate migration: When people are forced to move because of climate change
+Climate migration: When climate change forces people to move

 Climate refugees: People forced to move because of climate change